Skip to main content

 File Path Format

-Logs are stored using a Hive-based partitioning structure for efficient querying and organization:
+Logs are stored at the root of your bucket using a Hive-based partitioning structure for efficient querying and organization:

 Where: